Preparing for Legislative Visits

 Begin With “Whereas” Clauses to Explain the Issue/Concern:

-- An example: Whereas Minnesota has some of the greatest health disparities in the country… For a full example, see How to Write a Resolution.
+• An example: Whereas Minnesota has some of the greatest health disparities in the country… See a full example.

 Use “Be It Resolved” Clauses to Outline the “Ask” or “Asks:”

-- An example: Be it resolved that the MAFP provide continuing medical education addressing health disparities… For a full example, see How to Write a Resolution.
+• An example: Be it resolved that the MAFP provide continuing medical education addressing health disparities… See a full example.

 Additional Resources for Setting MAFP Policy/Direction via Resolution